Skip to content

 Stop VR Sickness Now

 Take off the headset, switch to regular headphones, open Dizzout on your phone.
-Recover before you go back in — drug-free.
+Drug-free calibrated sound designed to help once symptoms have started, so you can recover before you go back in.

 How to Build VR Tolerance on Pico 4 Ultra